North Yemen civil war: Alexandria summit and Erkwit ceasefire

-On November 2, at a secret conference in Erkwit, Sudan, the royalists and republicans declared a ceasefire effective at 1:00 PM on Monday, November 8.
-Tribesmen of both sides celebrated the decision until that day, and for two days after it went into effect, they fraternized at several places.
+On November 2, at a secret conference in Erkwit, Sudan, the royalists and republicans declared a ceasefire effective at 1:00 p.m. on Monday, November 8.
+Tribesmen of both sides celebrated the decision until that day, and for two days after it went into effect, they fraternized in several locations.
 On November 2 and 3, nine royalists and nine republicans, with a Saudi and an Egyptian observer, worked out the terms.
 A conference of 168 tribal leaders was planned for November 23.
-For the royalists, the conference was to become an embryo national assembly that would name a provisional national executive of two royalists, two republicans and one neutral, to administer the country provisionally and to plan a plebiscite.
+For the royalists, the conference was to become an embryonic national assembly that would name a provisional national executive of two royalists, two republicans and one neutral to administer the country provisionally and to plan a plebiscite.
 Until that plebiscite, which would decide whether Yemen would be a monarchy or a republic, both Sallal and al-Badr were to step aside.
-At the end of the two days the Egyptians resumed their bombing of royalist positions.
-The conference planned for November 23 was postponed to the 30th, then indefinitely.
+At the end of the two days, the Egyptians resumed their bombing of royalist positions.
+The conference was planned for November 23, postponed to the 30th, and then postponed indefinitely.
 The republicans blamed the royalists for not arriving, while the royalists blamed the Egyptian bombings.